Teves Consulting

 • Water supports other systems — food, energy, finances, and decision-making all become easier when water is stable.

-The problem is not complexity
+The problem is assumptions

 Water is one of the simplest systems to understand and one of the easiest to overlook.
 It is needed every day, yet it is rarely planned for until something goes wrong.